huckiyang/awesome-deep-causal-learning/README.md

 Learning to inference and disentangle is the next big challenge of Deep Learning.

 Welcome to commit and pull request.
+I will update some guideline on causal software you could find out [here](https://github.com/huckiyang/awesome-deep-causal-learning/blob/master/causal_learning_software.md).

 ## Causal Inference